dzbeda/opsschool-mid-project/Readme.md

 2. Move to the terraform folder - run the following commands
     1. cd mid-project
     2. cd terraform
+3. Update the S3 bucket name in "provider.tf" file under "backend "s3" --> bucket" section
-3. Update relevant parameters under terraform.tfvars file
+4. Update relevant parameters in "terraform.tfvars" file
     1. Ip address of the machine from which you are running TF (bastion_enable_ip_for_ssh)
     2. AWS-Region
     3. Instances type